DhananjayPorwal/productive-vs-code/README.md

 ### `Dendron` Note-Taking

 Dendron is an open-source, local-first, markdown-based, note-taking tool.
 It's a personal knowledge management solution (PKM) built specifically for developers and integrates natively with IDEs like VSCode.

+### `REST Client`

+REST Client allows you to send HTTP request and view the response in Visual Studio Code directly.

+### `Thunder Client`

+Thunder Client is a lightweight Rest API Client Extension for Visual Studio Code with simple and clean design.

+### `Tabnine AI`

+AI coding assistant with AI code completions and AI code chat right in the IDE, helping developers by generating code, writing unit tests and documentation, explaining legacy code, and much more.
+Tabnine supports all major languages including JavaScript, Python, Java, Typescript c/c++ and more.

+### `GitHub Copilot`

+Your AI pair programmer.

+### `Live Server`

+Launch a development local Server with live reload feature for static & dynamic pages.

+### Live Preview

+An extension that hosts a local server for you to preview your web projects on.
+This extension is most useful for projects where a server is not already created (e.g. not for apps using React, Angular, etc.).
+To work with these, feel free to run the Simple Browser: Show command that is already built-in with VS Code.

 ## Git Extensions